rticommunity/rticonnextdds-splunk-modinput/README.md

 # RTI ConnextDDS Splunk Modular Input

-A Splunk Modular Input to allow inserting into Splunk data being sent over RTI ConnextDDS
+A Splunk Modular Input to allow inserting into Splunk data being sent over RTI Connext DDS

 ## Prerequisites:
 You need to have Splunk and node.js installed on your machine.
-The modular input uses [RTI ConnextDDS Connector](https://github.com/rticommunity/rticonnextdds-connector).
+The modular input uses [RTI Connext DDS Connector](https://github.com/rticommunity/rticonnextdds-connector).
 Please refer to Connector's release notes for supported platforms and node.js versions.

 ## Usage: